The Monk Fruit Story

 Luo han guo (Monk Fruit’s native name) is a small round fruit that was originally discovered by the Buddhist Monk’s thousands of years ago in the mountains of the Guilin area, Southern China.
 The monks believed that the sweet tasting fruit would heal people also bringing long life, so it became known as the ‘longevity fruit.’

-Studies have also shown that Monk Fruit has anti-inflammatory properties, which could decrease the risk of cancers, digestive problems (e.g. IBS) and help relieve coughs and sore throats (Di et al, 2011).
+These anti-inflammatory properties have been found to decrease the risk of cancers, digestive problems (e.g. IBS), help relieve coughs & sore throats*

 MogrosideV (the super sweet elements of Monk Fruit, more below), provide us with these antioxidant properties*.

 Zero glycemic index, zero calories + zero net carbs.
 Won't spike blood glucose so a perfect sugar alternative for diabetics and keto followers**.